Discovering Your True Purpose: Lighting Your Fire Well, I remember some of kindergarten like it was yesterday.

-Okay, so occasionally the solutions aren’t that obvious, and you may really feel yourself being pushed in a hundred different directions.
+Okay, so occasionally the solutions aren’t so obvious and you genuinely feel like you’re being tugged in a thousand different directions.
 Perhaps one morning you decide you want to start a blog, but the next you decide you want to enroll in a hairstyling program.

 If you feel a little bewildered when it comes to discovering your inner passion, rest assured that you are not alone in this path.
 As someone who experiences satisfaction through a multitude of activities, I frequently catch myself thinking about all the beautiful things I want to do.
-While having multiple passions burning is not necessarily a negative thing, there are moments when we need to focus our fire and discover its genuine source.
+Even while it’s not a terrible thing to have so many different passions, we occasionally need to focus our fire and discover its genuine source of desire.
 Here’s how to accomplish that:

 Keep a notebook where you can list all the things you like and detest.
 To spot any trends in your interests and activities, you might even wish to keep a daily notebook for a month.
 Take a personality or career evaluation Have a friend or family member list all of your positive traits.
 How to Find Your True Passion Through These Questions

 In order to discover our actual passion, sometimes all we need to do is sit back and think about our lives while concentrating on our innermost emotions.
-If you feel like reflecting on yourself, try posing these queries to yourself:
+Asking yourself the following questions can help you reflect on your life: